 All new for 2017, the ACG.07.KMTR features a four-way stretch water-resistant upper shell that derives inspiration from parachutes, working with a draw-cord closure to conform to the foot.
 The forefoot fit can be adjusted via a Fidlock magnetic buckle.
 The functional sole unit is taken from another past ACG project, the Nike Tallac Flyknit ACG.

 Reprising the 2012 partnership between Nike and designer Tom Sachs, the Mars Yard Shoe returned in 2016 in a slightly updated version.
-Replacing the original mesh upper with a slightly more durable canvas material, the release was held in New York City at an obstacle course-inspired installation, where attendees had to complete a gauntlet of tests before receiving their pairs.
+Replacing the original canvas upper with a slightly more durable mesh material, the release was held in New York City at an obstacle course-inspired installation, where attendees had to complete a gauntlet of tests before receiving their pairs.